 June 2nd – International Whores’ Day

-The International Whores’ Day commemorates the occupation of Église Saint-Nizier in Lyon by more than a hundred prostitutes on 2 June 1975 to draw attention to their situation.
-It has been celebrated annually since 1976.
-In the 1970s, French police kept prostitutes under increasing pressure.
-The police reprisals forced women to work increasingly in secret.
-As a result, protection of prostitutes decreased and led to more violence against them.
-After two murders and the unwillingness of the government to improve the situation, sex workers in Lyon occupied the Saint-Nizier church in Rue de Brest and went on strike.
+The International Whores’ Day commemorates the occupation of the Saint-Nizier Church in Lyon by over hundred sex workers on 2 June 1975 to draw attention to their situation.
+The day has been celebrated annually since 1976.
+In the 1970s, French police kept sex workers under increasing pressure.
+The police reprisals increasingly forced women to work in secret.
+As a result, sex workers’ safety decreased and led to more violence against them.
+After two murders and the unwillingness of the government to improve the situation, sex workers in Lyon occupied the Saint-Nizier Church in Rue de Brest and went on strike.
 The police cleared the church after eight days.
-The event marks the starting point of an international movement of prostitutes for sex workers’ rights.
+The event marks one of the starting points of the global sex workers’ right movement.

 June 29th – Korean Sex Workers’ Day

-On this day, the “National Solidarity of Sex Workers Day” was organised, after the Special Anti-Sex Trade Laws, which include a Prevention Act and a Punishment Act, were passed in 2004.
-(The laws were recently upheld by the Constitutional Court.)
-Since then, the date is commemorated as Korean Sex Workers Day to honour all sex workers who have contributed to the struggle against discrimination over the years.
-For information about human rights abuses against sex workers in South Korea, please visit Research Project Korea.
+On this day in 2005, Korean sex workers adopted the “National Solidarity of Sex Workers Day” in response to the passing of the Special Anti-Sex Trade Laws, adopted a year earlier, which include a Prevention Act and a Punishment Act that criminalise sex workers as well as their clients and third parties.
+(In 2016, the laws were upheld by the Constitutional Court.)
+Since then, the date is commemorated as Korean Sex Workers’ Day to honour all sex workers who have contributed to the struggle against sex workers’ discrimination.
+To learn more about human rights abuses against sex workers in South Korea, please visit Research Project Korea.
 You can also follow the project via Facebook and Twitter.